 Free Product.
 Unlike Reader, it allows you to develop reports.
 However, all the workbooks created by this product will save to the Public cloud.

 It has a very limited number of data connectors.
 However, you can use this one if you have the excel or text files to analyze.
 Also, restrict the number of rows you can use, and the storage space is limited.

 It allows you to see all the Visualization made by the community people across the world.
-And you can find very much all the data analytics that you might need for your organization.
+And you can find all the data analytics you might need for your organization.

 Overall, it is best suitable to get hands-on experience with the product.

 It is an annual subscription-based service that helps or prevents saving the work to the public.

 Regarding data analytics, preparing data is a significant task, as far as I know.
 Because if your data is more polished or clean, it is a matter of time to get all the charts your business needs the most.

 The introduction of Tableau Prep has completely removed the problem you might face in preparing your data.
 Especially if you are a non-technical user, you can prepare your data by dragging and dropping the required fields.

 The following are some of the important features of the Prep.